Sarlies/react-playground/README.md

 ### List of components

-- GreetingScreen (planning to split out into smaller components)
+- 👋GreetingScreen (planning to split out into smaller components)
-- Scores
+- 🏁Scores
-- Switch
+- 💡Switch